-Enhanced reporting to Welsh Government.
-IMTP planning predicated on the impacts of COVID-19. people of Powys through the Commissioning Assurance Framework Recovery and renewal key focus of PTHB Annual Plan for 2021/22 overseen by CEO led Portfolio Board.
-Non-recurrent revenue and capital secured for first phase of priorities.
-Programme of work to strengthen effective processes to develop and manage condition specific and service plans DPP / DoNM In line with Annual Plan for 2021-22 Risk-based implementation of the plan in relation to support infrastructure required, including procurement capacity; operational recruitment, Strengthening of commissioning intelligence in line with IMTP DPP / DoNM In line with Annual Plar for 2021-22 particularly in relation to theatre staff; the availability of additional external clinical capacity; and, unscheduled care pressures.
-Progression of the North Powys Programme.
-Review Patient flows and activity into specialised services to ensure safe and appropriate pathways DPP / DoNM In line with IMTP/ICP Continued implementation of the Strategic Commissioning Framework (for whole system commissioning) - partially restored at present.
-Implementation of the Clinical Quality Governance Framework.
-Implementation of the OD Framework.
-Strengthen the organisation's capacity, capability and governance processes for commissioning - including interface with specialised services DPP / DoNM In line with IMTP/ICP Focus on whole patient pathway improvement inclusive of provided and commissioned services for maternity, neonates, CAMHs.
-Refreshed approach to ensuring appropriate deployment of the workforce throughout the health board.
-Embedding the Commissioning Assurance Framework (CAF) escalation process - partially restored at present.
-As a member of the Powys Regional Partnership Board, support delivery of the Powys Area Plan which includes commissioning appropriate, effective and efficient accommodation options for older people, individual children and looked after children DPP / DoNM In line with Annual Plar for 2021-22 Executive Committee Strategic Commissioning and Change Group (including consideration of fragile services - currently replaced by the DGH Log mapping pathway changes across multiple providers across England Through the Joint Partnership Board, continue to develop opportunities for pooling Third Sector commissioning DPP / DoNM In line with Annual Plar for 2021-22 and Wales due to the COVID-19 pandemic).
-Regular review at Delivery and Performance meetings.
-Strengthen the whole system approach to the Big 4 DPP / DoNM In line with IMTP Scrutiny by Performance and Resources Committee.
-Scrutiny by Patient Experience, Quality and Safety Committee.
-Review of the health board's interface with SATH DPP / DoNM July 2021 Internal Audit.
-Contract Quality and Performance Review Meetings for the 15 NHS Receive the Wales Audit quality governance review and identify key areas for improvement DONM Aug 2021 Contract Quality and Performance Review Meetings for the 15 NHS Providers and key private sector providers.
-Individual Patient Funding Request Panel and Policy.
-WHSCC Joint Committee and Management Group.
-WHSSC ICP agreed within PTHB IMTP - and process underway for 21/22.
-Agree and establish monitoring of the health boards provision of care and treatment using the principles of the commissioning assurance framework DPCM H / DoNM Sept 2021 Risk Mariagement Page 7 of d Safety 12 ce, Quality Committee 2 May 2022 item: 4.2a
+- Enhanced reporting to Welsh Government. - IMTP planning predicated on the impacts of COVID-19. - Recovery and renewal key focus of PTHB Annual Plan for 2021/22 overseen by CEO led Portfolio Board. - Non-recurrent revenue and capital secured for first phase of priorities. - Risk-based implementation of the plan in relation to support infrastructure required, including procurement capacity; operational recruitment, particularly in relation to theatre staff; the availability of additional external clinical capacity; and, unscheduled care pressures. - Progression of the North Powys Programme. - Continued implementation of the Strategic Commissioning Framework (for whole system commissioning) - partially restored at present. - Implementation of the Clinical Quality Governance Framework. - Implementation of the OD Framework. - Focus on whole patient pathway improvement inclusive of provided and commissioned services for maternity, neonates, CAMHs. - Refreshed approach to ensuring appropriate deployment of the workforce throughout the health board. - Embedding the Commissioning Assurance Framework (CAF) escalation process - partially restored at present. - Executive Committee Strategic Commissioning and Change Group (including consideration of fragile services - currently replaced by the DGH Log mapping pathway changes across multiple providers across England and Wales due to the COVID-19 pandemic). - Regular review at Delivery and Performance meetings. - Scrutiny by Performance and Resources Committee. - Scrutiny by Patient Experience, Quality and Safety Committee. - Internal Audit. - Contract Quality and Performance Review Meetings for the 15 NHS Providers and key private sector providers. - Individual Patient Funding Request Panel and Policy. - WHSCC Joint Committee and Management Group. - WHSSC ICP agreed within PTHB IMTP and process underway for 21/22.